abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 times, but when he actually went back, it wasn’t how he had remembered it or had related it to people.
 It was different.

-“*Sañña anicca*” (perception is impermanent).
+*Saññā aniccā* (perception is impermanent).
 Perception is not a mechanical function that is solid.
-It’s the *upādāna khandha* ( the aggregate of being affected by attachment and clinging).
+It’s the *upādāna-khandha* ( the aggregate of being affected by attachment and clinging).
 Clinging arises out of like or dislike, or some kind of delusion.
 It doesn’t have to be gross.
 We pick up on gross things, but it is the subtle things that are